 Infosys Limited ("the Company" or Infosys) provides consulting, technology, outsourcing and next-generation digital services, to enable clients to execute strategies for their digital transformation.
 Infosys' strategic objective is to build a sustainable organization that remains relevant to the agenda of clients, while creating growth opportunities for employees and generating profitable returns for investors.
 Infosys' strategy is to be a navigator for our clients as they ideate, plan and execute on their journey to a digital future.

-The Company is a public limited company incorporated and domiciled in India, and has its registered office at Electronics City, Hosur Road, Bengaluru 560100, Karnataka, India.
+The Company is a public limited company incorporated and domiciled in India and has its registered office at Electronics City, Hosur Road, Bengaluru 560100, Karnataka, India.
 The Company has its primary listings on the BSE Ltd. and National Stock Exchange of India Limited.
 The Company's American Depositary Shares (ADS) representing equity shares are listed on the New York Stock Exchange (NYSE).

-The Standalone financial statements are approved for issue by the Company's Board of Directors on April 13, 2023.
+The Standalone financial statements are approved for issue by the Company's Board of Directors on April 18, 2024.

 1.2 Basis of preparation of financial statements

-These Standalone financial statements are prepared in accordance with Indian Accounting Standard (Ind AS), under the historical cost convention on accrual basis, except for certain financial instruments which are measured at fair values, the provisions of the Companies Act, 2013 (''the Act'') and guidelines issued by the Securities and Exchange Board of India (SEBI).
+These Standalone financial statements are prepared in accordance with Indian Accounting Standard (Ind AS) under the historical cost convention on accrual basis except for certain financial instruments, which are measured at fair values, the provisions of the Companies Act, 2013 (''the Act'') and guidelines issued by the Securities and Exchange Board of India (SEBI).
 The Ind AS are prescribed under Section 133 of the Act read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and relevant amendment rules issued thereafter.

 1.3 Use of estimates and judgments

-The preparation of the Standalone financial statements in conformity with Ind AS requires the management to make estimates, judgments and assumptions.
-These estimates, judgments and assumptions affect the application of accounting policies and the reported amounts of assets and liabilities, the disclosures of contingent assets and liabilities at the date of the Standalone financial statements and reported amounts of revenues and expenses during the period.
-The application of accounting policies that require critical accounting estimates, which involve complex and subjective judgments and the use of assumptions in these financial statements, have been disclosed

-in Note 1.4.
+The preparation of the financial statements in conformity with Ind AS requires the Management to make estimates, judgments and assumptions.
+These estimates, judgments and assumptions affect the application of accounting policies and the reported amounts of assets and liabilities, the disclosures of contingent assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the period.
+The application of accounting policies that require critical accounting estimates involving complex and subjective judgments and the use of assumptions in these financial statements have been disclosed in Note no. 1.4.
 Accounting estimates could change from period to period.

 Actual results could differ from those estimates.
 Appropriate changes in estimates are made as management becomes aware of changes in circumstances surrounding the estimates.
-Changes in estimates and judgements are reflected in the financial statements in the period in which changes are made and, if material, their effects are disclosed in the notes to the Standalone financial statements.
+Changes in estimates and judgments are reflected in the financial statements in the period in which changes are made and, if material, their effects are disclosed in the notes to the Standalone financial statements.

 1.4 Critical accounting estimates and judgments